The Plague (novel)

-Camus used as source material the cholera epidemic that killed a large proportion of Oran's population in 1849, but situated the novel in the 1940s.
+Camus used as source material the cholera epidemic that killed a large proportion of Oran's population in 1849, but set the novel in the 1940s.
 Oran and its surroundings were struck by disease several times before Camus published his novel.
 According to an academic study, Oran was decimated by the bubonic plague in 1556 and 1678, but all later outbreaks (in 1921: 185 cases; 1931: 76 cases; and 1944: 95 cases) were very far from the scale of the epidemic described in the novel.

-The Plague is considered an existentialist classic despite Camus' objection to the label.
-The novel stresses the powerlessness of the individual characters to affect their destinies.
+The Plague is considered an existentialist classic despite Camus's objection to the label.
+The novel stresses the powerlessness of the individual characters to affect their own destinies.
 The narrative tone is similar to Kafka's, especially in The Trial, whose individual sentences potentially have multiple meanings; the material often pointedly resonating as stark allegory of phenomenal consciousness and the human condition.